deadlydog/Connex/ReadMe.md

 # Connex

-A Tetris style game created using C++ and DirectX 7.
+A Tetris style game created using C++ and DirectX 7 in 2003.

 ![Connex screenshot](docs/Images/Connex.jpg)